NameRschool/pizza-site/README.md

 This project is a fun and interactive pizza ordering web application built with [Create React App](https://github.com/NameRschool/pizza-site).
 Our app allows you to customize your pizza experience from start to finish!

+## 🌐 Live Demo

+You can check out the live version of the application at https://pizza-site-u3qf.onrender.com.
+Explore the features and try out the pizza ordering experience!

 ## 🎉 Project Features

 ### 🍕 Pizza Options